 CHARLES COLE began his musical training as a chorister at Westminster Cathedral.
 He went on to win a major music scholarship to Ampleforth and organ scholarships at Exeter College, Oxford and Westminster Cathedral.
 He is Assistant Director of Music at the London’s Brompton Oratory where he directs the London Oratory Junior Choir which, in addition to its liturgical duties, provides the Children’s Chorus for the Royal Ballet’s productions at Covent Garden.
 He is Director of Music at St Philip’s School where he also directs the Schola.
-He is also Deputy Organist at Westminster Cathedral.
-In September 2012 he took up a new position as Director of the Schola Cantorum at the London Oratory School.
+In addition he is Director of the Schola Cantorum at the London Oratory School and also Deputy Organist at Westminster Cathedral.

 From 1997-2011 he was Organist and subsequently Director of Music at Our Lady of Victories in Kensington.
 From 1998-2012 he was Director of the Schola Cantorum of the Cardinal Vaughan Memorial School, a renowned boys’ choir, with which he toured extensively in Europe and the USA and made several recordings and broadcasts.
 The choir performed in Paris, Rome, Venice, Assisi, Cologne, Vienna, Barcelona, Montserrat, Los Angeles, San Francisco, New York and Washington DC.
 The choir featured on BBC Radio 4 Sunday Worship and BBC TV Songs of Praise.
 Recordings included Sing in Exultation (Christmas music) and Lauda Sion (Music by Mendelssohn, Dupré, Dvořák, Langlais and Gardiner).

 His recordings as an organist include Vivaldi’s Beatus vir and Duruflé’s Requiem, the music for an award-winning Volkswagen Polo TV advert, contributions to the Rhinegold Dictionary of Music & Sound and two CDs of contemporary church music by John Streeting and Jonathan Willcocks.
 He has also played on a number of radio and television broadcasts including a live broadcast of Midnight Mass from Westminster Cathedral and at the Installation of Vincent Nichols as Archbishop of Westminster (BBC television).
 He has played at many prestigious venues in London including Westminster Abbey, St Paul’s Cathedral and the Royal Albert Hall for a Prom with Jeremy Summerly and the Oxford Camerata.
-Recently he has given organ recitals in St Petersburg (2012), Notre Dame, Paris (2013 – the 850th anniversary year of the cathedral’s foundation) and the Cathedral of the Madeleine in Salt Lake City (2013).
-Later this year he will be giving a recital in Jerusalem.
+Recently he has given organ recitals in St Petersburg (2012), Notre Dame, Paris (2013 – the 850th anniversary year of the cathedral’s foundation) and the Cathedral of the Madeleine in Salt Lake City (2013) and Jerusalem (2013).

 In September 2010 two of his choirs, the Cardinal Vaughan Schola Cantorum and the London Oratory Junior Choir, joined forces to sing in a performance of the Monteverdi Vespers with the Monteverdi Choir conducted by Sir John Eliot Gardiner at the Royal Albert Hall as part of the BBC Proms.
 Two further performances took place at The Sheldonian, Oxford and Durham Cathedral.